manthanank/learn-angular/README.md

 ### OnInit

-It is called after a component has been initialized and its data-bound properties have been checked for the first time.
+It is called after Angular has initialized all data-bound properties of a directive/component.
+It is called only once after the first ngOnChanges.

 ```ts
 import { Component } from '@angular/core';